Saurabh-Bhargav/Project/pfSense/High Availability pfSense Cluster Implementation/README.md

 ## Usage Instructions

-1. Clone this repository to your local machine.
-2. Refer to the documentation in the `Documentations/` folder for detailed setup instructions.
+1. Refer to the documentation in the `Documentations/` folder for detailed setup instructions.

 ## Additional Resources